code-charity/crowd-fixes/README.md

 Tweaks for everybody.   -  If we can achieve that, can we also make the community of volunteers grow/prosper from it?
 Or must we tolerate, if our work will be implemented by the originals, (after we prove it right, yet) without giving us credit?

-**Scheme:**
+**Scheme / "Rule of the game":
-- "Rule of the game": Everybody runs every tweak out of a pool/catalogue, as long as that is was voted in near consensus by the community:  >80%  "Yes".
+Everybody runs every tweak out of a pool/catalogue, that is was voted up, near consensus by the community:  >80%  "Yes".
 Every user can be asked again later.
 (Disabling a tweak will also automatically change your vote to "No")  (no login/key required if no/little incentive in manipulation.)
     - This will motivate thoughtfulness, unexpected help, wonderful creativitiy:
         - Deleting useless things
         - Enlarging tiny inputs